Launching your product to the world can be terrifying.

 Second.
 We started putting together a bit of an ambitious project that brings together some of the best email launches we’ve seen over the past year.

-You can download the full PDF file at the below link.
+You can download all the product launch email templates with the link below.
 Hope you enjoy it!

 And that’s that.
 Have you used or found other emails to be effective for your launches?
 Are there certain people who’ve done great launches you’d recommend to sign up for and think we should include?
 Let me know what you think in the comments section below.